mparno/fenics-web/source/doc/demos/pde/poisson/cpp/documentation.rst

     element = FiniteElement("Lagrange", triangle, 1)

-The first argument to ``FiniteElement`` is the finite element family, the second argument specifies the domain, while the third argument specifies the polynomial degree.
+The first argument to :py:class:`FiniteElement` is the finite element family, the second argument specifies the domain, while the third argument specifies the polynomial degree.
 Thus, in this case, our element ``element`` consists of first-order, continuous Lagrange basis functions on triangles (or in order words, continuous piecewise linear polynomials on triangles).